• Skip to primary navigation

 The body of butterfly valves is composed of bodies fitting in between two pipe flanges.
 The design is either lug or wafer type.

 The wafer-type valve is squeezed in between the pipe flanges wherein the body is surrounded with flange bolts.
 They are known to be cost-efficient compared to the lug-type valve.
-Moreover, wafer-type bodies do not transfer the weight directly in the valve body.
+Moreover, wafer-type bodies do not transfer the weight directly to the valve body.
 The pressure is alleviated and the weight of the material and the body do not add up to what the valve controls.

 Seat